Tugdual-G/Tugdual-G/README.md

 #  Cubed sphere
 **Parallel computing on the gnomonic equiangular grid, performed by modifying [pyRSW](https://github.com/pvthinker/pyRSW), a discrete exterior calculus based model.**

-Out of the box pyRSW can compute flow on curved surfaces but cannot handle skewed grid, moreover the topology of the cubed sphere ask for tailor-made parallel communications between processes.
+Out of the box pyRSW can compute flow on curved surfaces but cannot handle skewed grids, moreover the topology of the cubed sphere ask for tailor-made parallel communications between processes.
+For this purpose, the module uses a "stairway" cube net in order to simplify the implementation of the communications (see the image below).
 For now, the cubed sphere module is able to compute surfaces waves correctly.
-More work is needed to found a consistent reconstruction of fluid velocity at the grid vertices to handle the vorticity induced by the rotation of the sphere.
+More work is needed to find a consistent reconstruction of fluid velocity at the grid vertices to handle the vorticity induced by the rotation of the sphere.
 This issue is due to the severe non-orthogonality at the corners of the cube's faces.
 [Link to the AGU article](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021MS002663)

 <img src="https://raw.githubusercontent.com/Tugdual-G/Tugdual-G/main/images/animvue2.gif" width="33%"></img>
 <img src="https://raw.githubusercontent.com/Tugdual-G/Tugdual-G/main/images/animsphere.gif" width="33%"></img>